 Seniors who are graduating in May or August are not required to take a final exam during the spring semester.
 Students who wish to take the final exam may do so with special permission from the professor and notification to the Registrar's Office.
 All final exams must be taken at the scheduled final exam date/time.
-Students seeking to take a final exam at a different time must petition the Academic Standing Committee.
-Petition forms may be picked up at the Registrar's Office or downloaded from the college website.
 Students who have enough credits to be classified a senior but are not graduating in the current academic year must take final exams.